 It is without question that your website is the virtual storefront of your business.
-Making sure it accurately represents your company is nonetheless essential.
+Making sure it accurately represents your company is very important!

 Except, what if your website has fallen victim to being misleading?
-Or putting off potential customers?
+Or perhaps a turn-off for potential customers?
 Those are huge problems to have, which is why I am writing this blog post on self-auditing to help improve your website.

 To start, let’s conduct your audit by following three easy steps that will guide you through the process.